-Figure7-3: Sofa Booth
+Sofa Booth

 On the Wayfarer floor plan, a built in dinette booth or sofa are available.
-The dinette provides additional storage under the seat area, in addition to providing additional sleeping facilities.
+Both provide additional storage under the seat area, in addition to providing additional sleeping facilities.

 Dinette Instructions

 - 1. Remove seat back and side cushions. - 2.
 Slide seat bottoms back. - 3.
 Pull the lever underneath the table to release the table down. - 4.
 Reinstall the seat back cushions and back rests to make up the mattress for the bed.